elvismabisi/animewebsite/README.md

 4. SwiperJS: A modern, mobile-friendly slider library for creating touch sliders and carousels.
 5. Font Awesome: Icon toolkit for adding stylish icons to the website.

+## Code Overview

+The code for this website is relatively simple.
+The main HTML file (`index.html`) contains the basic structure of the website, including the header, footer, and main content area.
+The CSS file (`styles.css`) contains the styling for the website.
+The JavaScript file (`main.js`) contains the code for the carousel and the Instagram feed.

 # Getting Started
 To run this web app locally, follow these steps: